-Many believe that rice cereal thickens the formula and helps keep babies’ stomachs full for longer durations, facilitating a sound sleep.
+Parents opt for rice cereal as baby food because of its numerous benefits.
+Many also believe that rice cereal thickens the formula and helps keep babies’ stomachs full for longer durations, facilitating a sound sleep.
 However, there are no research-based studies to support this belief.
-Moreover, there are several short and long-term safety concerns about this feeding practice.
+Moreover, this infant feeding practice has several short and long-term safety concerns.

 Learn more about the safety of adding rice cereal to your baby’s bottle, the associated health problems, other alternatives, and more in this post.

 Is It Safe To Add Rice Cereal In Baby’s Bottle?

 The American Academy of Pediatrics (AAP) discourages adding rice cereal in the bottle unless directed by a pediatrician (1).
 Experts believe that rice cereal in the bottle is a potential choking hazard, especially for young infants whose oral motor skills are underdeveloped.
 Besides, their digestive system isn’t capable of digesting solids, and exposing babies to solids early could raise the risk of food allergies.
 The World Health Organization also recommends cup feeding as opposed to bottle feeding, in an attempt to curb diarrheal diseases that may be caused by germs that harbor on feeding bottles.
 Hannah Whittaker, a UK-based pediatric and pregnancy dietitian, says, “I would not advise parents to add rice cereal to a baby’s bottle.
 It can reduce the volume of milk a baby drinks and lead to nutritional deficiency.
 It can also lead to dehydration because the baby is taking less formula.
 This could cause constipation.”

 It may lead to excessive weight gain due to overfeeding and could bring changes in stool frequency and consistency (2).
 Additionally, using rice cereal as a thickening agent may make it difficult for the baby to learn to eat from a spoon later.
 Some babies may even develop a preference for sweet foods due to rice cereal’s sweet taste (3).